-We have long warned, especially in our “Special Reports,” that the strange UFOs, aliens, and creatures constantly and increasingly reported in the now infinite types of media (podcasts, YouTube, Instagram, TikTok, blogs, ideological websites, email lists, cable television, pay-for-view, quickie books) are usually and for all we know (when legitimate) always of a spiritual rather than extraterrestrial or cryptozoological nature.
+We have long warned, especially in our “Special Reports,” that the strange UFOs, aliens, and creatures constantly and increasingly reported in the now infinite types of media (podcasts, YouTube, Instagram, TikTok, blogs, ideological websites, email lists, cable television, pay-for-view, quickie books) are often, and for all we know (when legitimate) always, of a spiritual rather than extraterrestrial or cryptozoological nature.

-Once in a while, it becomes especially discernible.
+Once in a while, it becomes particularly discernible.

 Take, for example, this passage from an intriguing new book (by a Navajo cop named Stanley Milford) called The Paranormal Ranger:

-As crazy as it sounds, such folks are not crazy.
+As crazy as that sounds, such folks are not crazy.
 And as our times intensify, with Satan unloosed, the reports (and not just due to the inundation of social media) are profligate.

-Perhaps one day we will be surprised and the government will disclose hard evidence in the case of UFOs.
+Perhaps one day we’ll be surprised and the government will disclose hard evidence in the case of UFOs.
 Maybe there’s something at Area 51 or Wright-Patterson.
 It’s a big universe (and perhaps just one of infinite universes).
 Who are we to say?
 God is huge beyond description.
+For a particularly bizarre set of circumstances, see the current “Special Report.”

 But also, who is to say the universe is what astronomers describe it as, that it isn’t more spiritual than physical (in many near-death experiences—if those are not also a deception—folks fly past planets and stars toward an incredible distant light).

-One thing for certain is that right now spiritual warfare abounds in a way that parallels such phenomena and that such things often occur (both (UFOs and so-called cryptids) near old gravesides, preferable Indian burial mounds (where curses were sometimes levied and where always pagan ritualism was enjoined).
+One thing for certain is that right now, spiritual warfare abounds in a way that parallels such phenomena and that such things often occur (both (UFOs and so-called cryptids) near old gravesides, preferably Indian burial mounds (where curses sometimes had been levied and where always pagan ritualism was enjoined).
+President-elect Donald Trump has even addressed the issue of UFOs, saying he might release information.

 Confounding to those who offer a spiritual explanation: the fact that footprints have been documented in certain cases, including a hotspot in Scotland where, according to the Mirror, an English tabloid, a creature that “was white-grey in colour with a large head and dark eyes with a long, slender neck, very slim shoulders, and waist.
 There were either ribs or folds of skin on its body.
 The arms were like ours, but there were four very long fingers.”